Roshan-Oozeer/mro-fintrellis/README.md

 ## Running the Solution
-The solution can be run within Visual Studio or VS Code.
+The solution can be run in 2 ways:
+1. Within Visual Studio or VS Code.
+2. The API can be accessed from a docker build.